vapo643/SimHBSftwerdv/replit.md

 ### Overview
 Simpix is a full-stack TypeScript application designed to automate and streamline the credit proposal workflow for financial institutions.
-Its primary purpose is to provide a scalable platform with banking-grade security, compliance, and efficient data handling, reducing errors and enhancing regulatory adherence.
+It provides a scalable platform with banking-grade security, compliance, and efficient data handling, reducing errors and enhancing regulatory adherence.
 Key capabilities include a credit simulation API, secure document management, template-based PDF generation for credit contracts, and a robust payment queue system.
 The business vision is to significantly reduce operational costs and enhance regulatory adherence for financial institutions, positioning Simpix as a market leader in fintech credit automation.

-### Recent Changes
-**2025-09-01 - Operation Guardião: RBAC Security Audit ✅ COMPLETO**
-- **RBAC-FIX-001 CRÍTICO**: Implementadas 16 políticas RLS para FINANCEIRO, COBRANCA, SUPERVISOR_COBRANCA, DIRETOR na migração 0004_add_financial_rls_policies.sql
-- **RBAC-FIX-002 CRÍTICO**: Corrigido bloqueio de ATENDENTES no endpoint /api/propostas/:id/status - removido requireManagerOrAdmin, ownership validado no service layer
-- **RBAC-FIX-003 VALIDADO**: Fluxos multi-loja para GERENTE confirmados - acesso completo à sua loja implementado
-- **RBAC-FIX-004 VALIDADO**: Isolamento total entre atendentes da mesma loja confirmado via user_id filtering
-- **RBAC-FIX-005 COMPLETO**: 7-CHECK FULL executado - conformidade RBAC 95%, sistema pronto para produção
-- **Segurança**: Sistema agora possui isolamento de dados bancário com business logic compliance total
-- **Documentação**: Relatório completo de auditoria criado em docs/bugs-solved/security/2025-09-01-operation-guardiao-rbac-audit.md

 ### User Preferences
 #### PROTOCOLO DE APRENDIZADO GUIADO (PAG) V2.0